When opportunity comes to your door, you must raise your hand and say, "Sí por favor!"

 Read everything you can get your hands on, take online classes, take some workshops, get coaching - do everything you can to continually acquire wisdom and further your knowledge and strengths.

-Currently I have seen colleagues hit their heads on the wall of inflexibility.
-Something like a planetary pandemic changes the way the game is played, and instead of rapidly soaking up everything they can to learn something new in the "new normal", they have dug their heels in and crossed their arms like stubborn children, "I don't know how to do that."
+I have seen many colleagues hit their heads on the wall of inflexibility.
+Something like a planetary pandemic changes the way the game is played, and instead of rapidly soaking up everything they can to learn something new in the "new normal", many dug their heels in and crossed their arms like stubborn children, "I don't know how to do that."
 What they really are saying is, "I am unwilling to learn a new way."
 This stubborn stance leads to dead ends.